DreymaR/BigBagKbdTrixPKL/README.md

 These changes are now implemented in [PKL_eD]:
 * Various menu and language file improvements and additions.
 * A Refresh menu option with a hotkey (default Ctrl+Shift+5) in case the program hangs up in some way (stuck modifiers etc).
-* DebugInfo setting that shows 'Key history...' and 'Refresh program' menu items and OS layout/deadkey info in the About... dialog.
+* Advanced Mode setting that shows 'Key history...' and other menu options, plus more info in the About... dialog.
 * Help image opacity, scaling, background color and gutter size settings.
 Help images can be pushed horizontally too.
-* Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr indicators can be in different images.
+* Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr marks can be in different images.
-* A Help Image Generator that uses Inkscape (separate download) to generate a full set of help images from the current layout.
+* A Help Image Generator that uses Inkscape (separate download) to generate a set of help images from the current layout.
 * A PKL_Tables.ini file for info tables that were formerly internal.
 This way, the user can make additions as necessary.
 * Sensible dead key names for images and entries (e.g., dk14 -> tilde) in a central file that layouts can point to.
 * A base layout file can be specified, allowing layout.ini to only contain entries that should override the base layout.
-* Scan and virtual code modular remapping for layouts and Extend, making ergo and other variants much easier.
+* Scan and virtual code modular remapping for layouts and Extend, making ergo and other variants much more accessible.
 * The settings/layout and Extend parts of PKL.ini are now split into separate files.
 * There's a shorthand notation in PKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.

 TODO:
 -----
-I have several [PKL_eD] changes on my wishlist, including:
+I have many more [PKL_eD] changes on my wishlist, including:
 * A timer that checks whether the underlaying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
 * Multiple Extend layers (NumPad, hotstring...).
 * Sticky a.k.a.
 One-Shot modifiers: Press-release modifier, then within a certain time hit the key to modify.